 When you think about your COIs, you need to think about them as a subset of your entire network, with those very specific key parts which are: they know what you do, they don’t do what you do, and they come across your ideal client.

-Your COIs is not everybody in your network, even if your network is small.
-Meaning even if everybody in your network knows what you do, and doesn’t do what you do it doesn’t mean they come across your ideal client.
+Your COIs are not everybody in your network, even if your network is small.
+Meaning even if everybody in your network knows what you do, and doesn’t do what you do… it still doesn’t mean they come across your ideal client with some regularity.

-You’re going to have to spend a little bit of time to determine who is your ideal COI referral source, along with your ideal client referral source.
-This article will help you do that as you complete the four steps in Section 3.
+You need to spend time to determine who is your ideal COI referral source, along with your ideal client referral source.
+This article shows you how to do that specifically as you complete the four steps in Section 3.
 And I encourage you to download the mini-workbook – Increasing Your Referral Sources – to help you work through each of the four steps.

 Finding Your Mix of Referral Sources

-The next thing you need to do is to determine your mix of referral sources.
-There are really three types, or three mixes of referral sources.
+The next thing you need to do is determine your mix of referral sources.
+There are three types, or three mixes of referral sources.

 - Clients only